 RESPONSE TO DOMESTIC VIOLENCE AND CHILD MALTREATMENT

-Recently, however, a number of new initiatives are providing a coordinated response to domestic violence and child abuse.
-These efforts frequently involve an approach that looks carefully at the strengths and needs of the entire family with the goal of developing a system response to protect both the child and the abused parent.
+Recently, however, several new initiatives are providing a coordinated response to domestic violence and child abuse.
+These efforts frequently involve an approach that looks carefully at the strengths and needs of the entire family to develop a system response to protect both the child and the abused parent.
 Often, the approach includes a vision for community involvement to turn what has been viewed as a private family matter into an issue of community concern and community responsibility.

 Key Response Elements